 Somewhat altogether, this thesis ties the arts with speculative and critical design and ethnographic data acquired by encounters with posthuman engineers and artists, as a means to encourage the ethical and thoughtful design of new technologies.
 Throughout the research, there is a constant dialogue between the engineer, the artist and myself, between the engineer and artist, between human and machine, and between subject and object, toward a better understanding of our entangled posthuman being.
 The personal stories on posthumanism are an insurrection against the fixed viewpoint, to look beyond one’s discipline.
 These vivid stories become metaphors, allusions, allegories, and motifs of our entangled posthuman paradigm, making us aware that more meets the eye than the technological artefact or human subject.
 I provide a platform that explores the interconnected and enmeshed lines of people and things into the entanglement.
 It is intended to make the reader think critically and raise questions about perceived notions of technology and our (post)human future, and to be able to see past subject-object hierarchy in philosophy.
 Thus, it emphasizes on a more horizontal hierarchy between human and nonhuman; an interactive meshment that shapes outcomes as ever-changing entanglements, not as a single entity.

-Jochem Kootstra studied Social and Cultural Anthropology and did his Master’s research on the way engineers and explore human-machine boundaries.
+Jochem Kootstra studied Social and Cultural Anthropology and did his Master’s research on the way engineers and artists explore human-machine boundaries.
 He received the Professor Van der Zouwen Master thesis prize for his work.